 Read on to learn exactly how to price a service and make your service-based business stand out from the rest.

-3 Ways to Price Your Services
+3 Strategies to Set Pricing for Your Services

 No matter what way you slice it, there are three main strategies you can use to price a service-based business.
 The one you choose will depend on what kind of services you offer.

 The simplest way freelancers and service-based businesses can charge is by the hour.
 Your potential clients will also be familiar with this model since many regular employees earn money at an hourly rate.